gwastro/pycbc/docs/install.rst

     unset PYTHONPATH

 By default, virtualenv will modify your shell prompt so that it prepends the name of the virtual environment.
-This can be very useful to make sure that you are developing in the virtual environment, or if you have several virtual environments, so it is not reccomended to disable this.
+This can be very useful to make sure that you are developing in the virtual environment, or if you have several virtual environments, so it is not recommended to disable this.
 However, if you do not want your prompt changed, then you can set

 .. code-block:: bash